patty-jean/labview-picross/README.md

 Every time the VI starts, it wipes the board clean and autocalculates the values on the top and left of the board and prints them there. picross-complete.vi is the full program, and it is reliant on 'Untitled 5 (SubVI).vi' for the 2D pictures to work.<br />

-On each 2D picture, the player can left click to mark it correct, right click to mark it wrong, and middle click to make it neutral.<br />

 The following gif shows the behavior of the front panel at the start of a game and when it is reset:<br />
 ![board-reset](https://user-images.githubusercontent.com/84546784/215360413-c8080a0f-ce3d-4fa8-9f87-880b24733e97.gif)<br />